Go Hyun-jung: Other activities

 In 2010, after her contract ended with De Chocolate E&TF, she set up her own talent agency with her brother, Go Byung-cheol, as CEO, called IOK Company.
-In 2012, her Spring Day co-star and close friend, Jo In-sung, also signed on.
+In 2012, her Spring Day co-star and close friend, Zo In-sung, also signed on.

 She published a book on skincare titled Go Hyun-jung's Texture in 2011.
 The actress has always been admired for her youthful appearance, largely attributed to her healthy skin which had made fans wonder about her beauty secrets.
 The book, arranged in the format of a documentary, contains Go's own philosophy on beauty classified under six themes—texture, color, light, line, formality, and scent—as well as her ideas on leading a sound and healthy lifestyle in general.
 The book is co-written by another writer who observed the actress's everyday life for six months, describing it in detail.
 The book became a bestseller, with all 30,000 copies of the first edition selling out in just two days of release.

 At the press event for her eponymously named talk show GO Show (which premiered on April 6, 2012), Go quipped, "I became an MC because I wanted to.
 I want to meet a lot of people and hear their stories.
 I have always wanted to do that and SBS gave me that opportunity."
 Given her reputation for saying what is on her mind (one that has won the actress many fans), concerns arose as to how her work as show host would affect the impressive image of flawless elegance and sophistication she has gained over the years.
 But Go harbored little anxiety over how her public image might change, saying, "I think I can afford to put a small dent in my image and have some fun."
 Co-hosted by singer-songwriter Yoon Jong-shin, and comedians Jung Hyung-don and Kim Young-chul, the talk show was cancelled after eight months on the air.

 In 2014, she began teaching acting at her alma mater Dongguk University, as an adjunct professor in the theater department.
 Back in 2006, she donated a scholarship fund to the school.

 Go also launched her own fashion brand, atti.k, a label that sells clothes, shoes, and bags.
 In the following year, Go then launched her own cosmetics line, koY.

 In 2015, Go starred in her own reality show, which tracks her trip to Tokyo and films her preparation to launch a travel book.